riscv-non-isa/riscv-arch-test/README.md

 For more details on the test format spec see: [spec/TestFormatSpec.adoc](spec/TestFormatSpec.adoc)

+For contributions and reporting issues please refer to [CONTRIBUTION.md](CONTRIBUTION.md)

 ## Test Disclaimers

 The following are the exhaustive list of disclaimers that can be used as waivers by target owners